 Hello!
 I am a third-year undergraduate student specializing in Neuroscience at the University of Toronto.
 I am interested in understanding the cognitive development of children.
 I’m looking forward to gaining practical research experience with the LAND lab.
 Outside of school, I enjoy reading and watching tv shows.

-Work-study student, Psychology and Education
+Volunteer Research Assistant, Psychology and Education

 Hey!
 I’m Elizabeth.
 I’m a second year undergraduate student in the Psychology Specialist and Education Minor programs.
 I am very interested in developmental psychology because it bridges two of my passions: psychology research and working with kids!
 In my free time, I love doing jigsaw puzzles (space permitting) and drinking bubble tea (space permitting).